 Since it is, at its heart, a form of communication, the practice of hanakotoba appears in several places within Japanese culture, and the meanings of flowers can actually be interpreted or translated anywhere that flowers are used intentionally, such as finding symbolic meanings of flowers that are included in literature.

-As stated above, hanakotoba can most commonly be seen in use within the practice of ikebana.
+As stated above, hanakotoba can most commonly be used in the practice of ikebana.
 Although ikebana typically celebrates the seasons by using flowers that are currently in season, these flowers are selected with great discernment to pick the ones that convey an appropriate message.

-The textile patterns found on kimonos are undeniably beautiful, but the purpose of these designs goes much further than simply looking pretty; the designs actually have significant symbolic meaning.
+The textile patterns found on kimonos are undeniably beautiful, but the purpose of these designs goes beyond simply looking pretty; the designs actually have significant symbolic meaning.
 Since kimono designs often feature flowers and other natural elements, hanakotoba permeates the designs.

 Kimono designs are selected based on the season, the wearer’s age, and the occasion, so the types of flowers that are featured change depending on the context.
 Additionally, the flowers chosen represent looking forward to that flower coming into bloom, which means these kimonos should not be worn when the flowers they feature are already blossoming.